garrettmichiels/git-database/README.md

 ## Building The Project
-Run the Schema in your MySQL server.
-The schema dump file is called `git.sql` If the procedures are not populated, run `git_procedure.sql`
+Import the Schema into your MySQL server.
+The schema dump file is called `git.sql`

 ## Running The Project
 To run the program, navigate to the file with the project jar and type the following into the terminal: